Xbox2020/Paul.Ighorue.github.io/README.md

 # 👋 Hey Click the Stars Button in the Top Right Hand Corner, and Lets Talk Data & Securing it! 💬🤓🫡
 💼 **Open to:

-- Power Bi Projects and Cloud Services in Microsoft 365
+- Power Bi Projects and Cloud Services in Microsoft 365, Fabric, and Azure.
 - Cloud Enterprise using AWS, Google and Azure for Business Solutions
 - Back-end REST API Development with Node.JS and Express
 - Implementation of custom and third-party authentication function using Node.JS